stevefolta/sqs/docs/builtin-classes.md

 <dd> Returns the size of the array. </dd>

 <dt> [](<i>index</i>) </dt>
 <dd> Return the item at the index.
+Negative indexes select items from the back of the array.
 Results in an error if the index is out-of-range. </dd>

 <dt> []=(<i>index</i>, <i>value</i>) </dt>
 <dd> Sets the item at the index, growing the array if needed. </dd>